zeruhur/aspidochelone/about.md

 ---
-layout: page
+layout: post
+permalink: /about/index.html
-title: About
+title: About me
-permalink: /about/
+description:
 tags: about
+image:
+  #feature: soft-trees.jpg
 ---

 ## About me